saurabhsingh25/ImageLab/README.md

 Contributions, issues, and feature requests are welcome!
 - Fork the repo and create your branch
 - Submit a pull request describing your changes
+- **To improve or add new mathematical explanations, edit the explanations in `app/page.tsx` or suggest new markdown content!**

 ---